 [Editor’s note: Due to time constraints, this document was not agreed, and it is still under consideration and needs to be revised.
 Participants are invited to submit input contributions to progress this work at the next meeting of WP5A and therefore it is considered as a working document for ease of reference at this stage and only for information.]

+Summary of the revision

 [Editor’s Note: To be updated when the preliminary draft revision is agreed.]

+This revision includes additional characteristics of broadband radio local area networks (RLANs).

+This revision includes additional interference mitigation techniques under frequency sharing environments.

 Scope

 This Recommendation provides the characteristics of broadband radio local area networks (RLANs) including technical parameters, and information on RLAN standards and operational characteristics.
 Basic characteristics of broadband RLANs and general guidance for their system design are also addressed.